 - The length of time it takes for your seeds to germinate is heavily related to soil temperature.
 Tomato seeds should germinate within 5-6 days if you can keep the soil temperature around 80º F. Peppers take a little longer with a little higher temperature (7-8 days at 85º F).
 Remember this is soil temperature, not ambient temperature.

 - Speeding things along: I usually get germination earlier than the standard charts predict by placing bottom heat under my flats using 100-watt light bulbs (see this post for my seed-starting setup).
-A nice infographic on the relationship between temperature and timing of germination can be found here from Easy Homesteading.

 5) Preventing disease following seed germination